heyLu/app-tutorial/README.md

 # pedestal-app-tutorial

-This project will host the in-progress version of the Pedestal app tutorial.
-Once the tutorial is finished, the source code will be moved to the Pedestal `samples` project and the documents in the wiki will be moved to Pedestal documentation.
+This project will host the in-progress version of the Pedestal App tutorial.
+Once the tutorial is finished, the source code will be moved to a Pedestal repository and the wiki pages will be moved to Pedestal documentation.

 The tutorial is located in the wiki.